Food Tours in Napier

 5. Take a Tour of One of New Zealand’s Oldest Wineries

 Yes, just like when visiting Napier, you can’t go two minutes without hearing someone mention wine, so let’s get to yet another wine-o’s dream in Hawke’s Bay!
 The Church Road Winery is one of Napier’s oldest wineries, allowing visitors to enjoy the splendour of its history and tastes on a winery tour.
 The Legacy and Winery Tour is the most affordable option with tastings of pre-release wines, a tour of the unique “wine cave” museum and more sumptuous tastings.
 The Versatility of the Grape tour is a more comprehensive tour where you’ll visit the working winery with a glass in hand to get an in-depth look into the winemaking process, visit the museum and enjoy a guided tasting experience.
+Find out more about winery tours of the Church Road Winery on Viator and Tripadvisor.

 Location: 150 Church Road, Taradale, approximately 9km (6 miles) from Napier city centre.